BENEFITS OF MEMBERSHIP

 The monthly medal takes place on the first Saturday of every month and a monthly Stableford is on the third Saturday.
 There are also many mixed matches for pairs of men and women golfers throughout the year which are probably one of the best ways for new members to integrate with other players – for instance families can contest the Luke Bowl.
 All these competitions require a formal handicap – and sign-up sheets are usually in the vestibule or on the noticeboard next to the office.

-Two popular golf teams operate, mostly in the spring and summer months: Hampstead Foxes, for players with a handicap between 10 and 19; and Hampstead Seniors for players aged over 60.
-Both teams play home and away fourball matches against other local clubs, while there are also inter-club individual and pairs competitions for the Foxes.
+The Club fields three teams: The Tigers, for players with a single figure handicap; The Foxes, for players with a handicap between 10 and 19; and The Seniors/ Rabbits for players over 60 and/or handicaps over 20.
+All teams play home and away fourball matches against other local clubs, while there are also inter-club individual and pairs competitions for the Foxes.
 Although the competitions can be fierce, the informal post-match meals are often more memorable than the golf!

 Perhaps the highlight for members is the biennial Pro-Am with teams of four (usually one pro, two men and one woman player) staged in the autumn.
 Watching the best professionals in the PGA’s East Region play the course is an education for any club golfer.

 While HGC welcomes speedy golf, we also allow 4 balls.

 Informal roll ups are the backbone of the senior social golf scene at HGC.
 There are groups that regularly gather, for example, on Monday, Wednesday, Friday and Sunday mornings as well as Friday afternoons and on both mornings and afternoons on non-competition Saturdays.
 The groups usually communicate via email or WhatsApp – everyone is welcome.
 There is also an unwritten rule at HGC about inviting new members for a friendly game or inviting singles on the 1st tee to join their group – there’s no one need play alone unless they really want to.